 Plan Description: The District's defined benefit OPEB plan (the Plan), is an agent multiple-employer defined benefit OPEB plan that provides OPEB benefit for all miscellaneous and public safety employees once they have a minimum of five years of CalPERS credited service with the District and a minimum of ten years of CalPERS credited service, including service at other public agencies.
 Employees hired prior to March 1, 2012 receive the same benefits as other employees whether or not the District remains in CalPERS.
 Eligible employees' surviving spouses and dependents are also eligible for benefits.
-The California Water Code grants the Board of Directors the authority to establish and amend the benefit terms.
-The District participates in the CalPERS CERBT, which is a Sect 115 trust fund administered by CalPERS.
+The California Water Code grants the Board of Directors the authority to establish and amend the benefit terms, subject to the Memorandums of Understanding (MOU's) with the employees.
+The District participates in the CalPERS California Employers' Retiree Benefits Trust Fund (CERBT), which is a Section 115 trust fund administered by CalPERS.
 The CERBT is included in the CalPERS publicly available financial statements that can be obtained at www.calpers.ca.gov under Forms and Publications.

-During the year ended June 30, 2018, the District joined a defined contribution multiple employer Section 115 trust fund for OPEB benefits administered by PARS.
+During the year ended June 30, 2018, the District joined a defined contribution multiple employer Section 115 trust fund for OPEB benefits administered by Public Agency Retirement Services (PARS).
 PARS acts as a common investment and administrative agent for participating public agencies.
 The PARS trust provides and alternative investment option for the District's existing OPEB plan assets.
 PARS has financial statements available upon request for its OPEB trust funds, which can be obtained by contacting the District's Finance Department.